wesleywerner/eureka-docs/source/user-interface/index.rst

 * Enter Params as `-8`
 * Click OK

-**Enhance 2D grid display**

-This setting increases the grid visibility and make it easier to distinguish the grid scale in 2D view.
+To allow this binding to work in the 3D view as well, we rebind the movement action:

-* Open Preference, Grid tab
+* Open Preference, Keys tab
-* Change the Grid style to Dotty
-* Hover over the Dotty grid colors to locate the "dot color"
-* Change the color to a high visibility hue (cyan for example, is hue 3)
+* Click the KEY header button to sort the list, the MOUSE keys should be listed first
+* Find the entry for LAX-WHEEL_DOWN / 3D_WHEEL_Move
+* click Edit then Rebind, roll your mouse wheel down
+* Click OK
+* Find the entry for LAX-WHEEL_UP / 3D_WHEEL_Move
+* click Edit then Rebind, roll your mouse wheel up
+* Click OK